 All things considered, this is a pretty great baby life jacket that comes highly recommended.

-Another Decent One: Stearns Infant Classic Boating Vest
+Our #2 pick: Stearns Infant Classic Boating Vest

 The Stearns Infant Classic Boating Vest (click here to see it in more detail) has a float above the neck designed to keep the child’s head above the water if they fall in, and of course, meets all of my criteria, being Coast Guard approved and with a strap and rescue handle.